-What is the Professional Development Organization (PDO)?
+What is the ECEPDO@PASSHE?

 Why is this needed?

-How is the ECE PDO meeting this goal?
+How is the PDO meeting this goal?

 How can students apply and navigate the process?

-Third, your ECE Liaison will help you to register for classes.
-Many schools follow a semester schedule (so do not delay!), and some make summer courses available.
-The PDO partnership enables students to transfer credit-bearing courses from one education partner to another, thus offering tremendous flexibility!
+First, apply for tuition assistance here.
+Next, student applicants will be contacted by a Professional Development (PD) Coordinator.
+Consider them as your personal navigator who will help to match you with a PDO education partner that meets your needs and future vision.
+Many schools follow a semester or term schedule (so do not delay!), and some make summer courses available.
+In many cases, the PDO partnership enables students to transfer credit-bearing courses from one education partner to another, thus offering tremendous flexibility!

 Ask the PD Coordinator in your county.
 Reach out today!